RASW10106/Impracto-bot-/README.md

 ### Inspiration

 You know how when you think of discord bots, you think of fun, or helpful, or efficient?
 Well, we decided to do the opposite of that for impractical hackers!
-This bot is an extremely inefficient, and impractical hack!
+This bot is an extremely inefficient and impractical hack!

 ### What it does